Great Sankey High School

 Great Sankey High School (GSHS) is a coeducational secondary school and sixth form with academy status, located in Warrington, Cheshire, England.
 It is a member of the Omega Multi-Academy Trust (OMAT).
 The school was first built in the 1970s and extensions have included a mathematics & humanities block and theatre.
 The school also has a linking leisure centre and arts theatre.
 GSHS has been awarded, and retained, an Artsmark Gold award, the highest award for the Arts.

 GSHS is partnered with South Peninsula High School in Cape Town, South Africa.

 In 2010, GSHS was classified as an Outstanding school by Ofsted.
 The school converted to academy status in January 2013.
 In October 2017, the school was reclassified by Ofsted as a Good school.

 Extensions

 A new purpose-built sixth-form college was opened on the school site in September 2011 by Alan Yates (former Headteacher) and Simon Moran (Managing Director of SJM Concerts).

 In December 2019, the new PE hall was opened by current headteacher John Shannon on the site of what used to be the neighbouring primary school, Barrow Hall Primary School, along with a diner in use for the Year 7s that was completed in January 2019.
 The new science block containing 11 laboratories that was built on the same construction site was opened in February 2020.
 The plans for taking the school’s grounds were confirmed by previous headteacher, Paula Crawley, when Barrow Hall Primary School relocated to a close area.

-Uniform

-The uniform is a white shirt, black trousers or green checkered skirt, black blazer with school badge attached and correct tie, differing per year group.
-The compulsory P.E kit is a black polo shirt for all, a black and white rugby shirt for boys, and either black shorts or black tracksuit bottoms, and optional socks.